Romantics Anonymous: Reception

 The film has been positively received by critics and holds a rating of 86% on Rotten Tomatoes.

 Romantics Anonymous is a real-life help group that helps people with sometimes debilitating shyness.
 Jean-Pierre Améris, a highly emotional person himself, who attended real EA (Emotions Anonymous) meetings, and Isabelle Carré had talked about making a movie about their shared shyness.
 As preparation for the movie, Isabelle Carré also attended EA meetings.

 Stage musical adaptation

 A stage musical based on the film was adapted and directed by Emma Rice with music by Michael Kooman and Christopher Dimond.
 The musical premiered at the Sam Wanamaker Playhouse in London from 20 October 2017, running until 6 January 2018.

+Japanese series adaptation

+A Netflix Japanese series based on the film with the title Romantics Anonymous was adapted and directed by Sho Tsukikawa.
+The project features talent from Japan and Korea, including Shun Oguri, Han Hyo-joo, Yuri Nakamura, and Jin Akanishi.